toddhudgens/finances/README.md

   * chmod +x install.sh
   * ./install.sh

-5. In your apache config, point the DocumentRoot directive to the www/ folder in the project,
+5. In your apache config, point the DocumentRoot directive to the www/ folder in the project.
+Restart apache and browse to the site you just configured.
+It should be working!

-6. Now you should be able to browse back to the starting page, and you should see a login screen.

-7. Login with the username and password you just created, and create your first account.

-8. You're now ready to start tracking your finances!